CaptEmulation/nitrogen-website/source/guides/temperature/thermometer.md

 We created an account with the Nitrogen command line tool in the [previous guide](setup.html).
 Let's now get our first device connected.

-For this guide, we are going to skip the actual complexities around actual hardware for the moment and use simulated values for thermometer.
+For this guide, we are going to skip the complexities around actual hardware for the moment and use simulated values for thermometer.

-The first step is to clone a repo from the Nitrogen project and walk through the code and make some edits.
+Let's first clone a repo from the Nitrogen project and walk through the code and make some edits.
 From within a development directory on your machine, clone the camera project from the Nitrogen GitHub repo:

 `> git clone https://github.com/nitrogenjs/thermometer thermometer`